tortus/refinerycms-slides/readme.md

 <% end %>
 ```

-To fetch a random slide, use:
+To fetch a single random slide instead (postgres only), use:

 ```ruby
 Refinery::Slides:Slide.random_slide